reactive-python/reactpy-django/docs/src/reference/hooks.md

     The [Django Channels documentation](https://channels.readthedocs.io/en/latest/topics/channel_layers.html#configuration) has information on what steps you need to take.

-    In summary, you will need to:
+    Here is a short summary of the most common installation steps:

     1. Install [`redis`](https://redis.io/download/) on your machine.

-    2. Run the following command to install `channels-redis` in your Python environment.
+    2. Install `channels-redis` in your Python environment.

         ```bash linenums="0"
         pip install channels-redis